FlyingWorkshop/market-design/book/radio-spectrum-auctions.md

 If bidders have “substitutes” values (e.g. want only one license) and bid straightforwardly, the SAA leads to an efficient allocation and lowest competitive prices.
 ```

-Magic of the Market Results
+#### Magic of the Market Results:
-Auction outcome is “as if” the seller knew all the values and used a computer to find the efficient allocation & market-clearing prices – auction discovers the right prices and quantities.
+Auction outcome is “as if” the seller knew all the values and used a computer to find the efficient allocation & market-clearing prices: auction discovers the right prices and quantities.
 Bidders have “no regret” – at the final prices, each winner gets exactly the licenses that gives it the most profit, and no loser would like to be a winner (assignment is “stable” given prices).

-## "Gaming" in Spectrum Auctions

-### Entry Deterance

-[TODO slide 22]